 The Consultation Process

-The Panel invites written submissions in response to this Call for Comments and any of the questions set out in the Terms of Reference, reproduced in Appendix B. Comments on relevant issues not specifically addressed in this document or captured in the questions are also welcome.
+The Panel invited written submissions in response to the questions set out in the Terms of Reference, reproduced in Appendix B.

 The Broadcasting and Telecommunications Legislative Review Panel

 The members of the Broadcasting and Telecommunications Legislative Review Panel are: